salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.target-org.description

-The target org to connect to for creating the application.
-This org must have AppFramework enabled and you must have appropriate permissions to create applications.
+The target org to connect to for creating the app.
+This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkManageApp user permission to create apps.
 The template must also exist in this org.

 # flags.api-version.summary